Ningreka/EV-Eye/README.md

 # EV-Eye: Rethinking High-frequency Eye Tracking through the Lenses of Event Cameras

 ## Summary
-We introduce the most diverse and largest multi-modal eye tracking dataset in the literature and propose a novel hybrid frame-event eye tracking system that can track the pupil at a frequency up to 38.4KHz.
+We introduce the most diverse and largest multi-modal eye tracking dataset in the literature for high frequency eye tracking in the literature. and propose a novel hybrid frame-event eye tracking system that can track the pupil at a frequency up to 38.4KHz.
-Our comprehensive evaluation shows that the proposed method outperforms existing solution in both pupil tracking and event-based gaze estimation by a large margin.
+We propose a novel hybrid frame-event eye tracking benchmarking approach bespoke for the collected dataset that can track the pupil at a frequency up to 38.4KHz and outperforms the existing solution in both pupil and gaze estimation by a large margin.
 <br/>
 <br/>